-Still with the house and the horses settled we set off with our usual picnic turning right at the crossroads to follow the winding road along to Helston and then fork out passed the big navel station at Culdrose.
-Finally we reached the endless flat heathland with a horizon broken by the iconic, yet redundant, deep space facility of giant satellite dishes, joined now by the latest craze – the big white wind turbines in tidy lines – I wonder which will stay the longest?!
+We set off with a picnic to Helston and then passed the big navel station at Culdrose.
+Finally we reached the endless flat heathland with a horizon broken by the iconic, yet redundant, deep space facility of giant satellite dishes.
+They are joined now by the latest craze – the big white wind turbines in tidy lines – I wonder which will stay the longest?!

 The country lanes grew narrower and the prospect of meeting another car more arduous as we reached Kugger before the bay opened before us with the two sandy beaches flanked by soft green vegetation frame by a majestic headland.

 We splurged £4 on a car park place but I did notice quite a few parking spaces in cubby holes on the way down ….if you don’t mind the steep climb out of the cove.